 Teen and Unlicensed Driving Stats in the US

 The legal repercussions for minors caught driving without a license can be severe.
-It is important to comprehend the potential criminal charges and their impact on future driving privileges.
+It is important to comprehend the potential criminal charges of driving without a license and their impact on future driving privileges.

 Legal penalties vary by state but generally involve significant fines and possible jail time.
 These consequences can affect a minor’s record and future opportunities.